mcandre/linters/README.md

 [checkbashisms.rb](http://manpages.ubuntu.com/manpages/xenial/en/man1/checkbashisms.1.html) is an unmaintained sh linter that reports bashisms.
 Because it is unmaintained, it features an inverted ROC curve.

-[Bashate](https://pypi.python.org/pypi/bashate/) is a pep8-like linter for bash scripts.
+[bashate](https://pypi.python.org/pypi/bashate/) is a pep8-like linter for bash scripts.
+Note that bashate is a Python tool, which means you would also want to run Python SCA tools on all environments that install bashate.

 [shfmt](https://github.com/mvdan/sh) provides consistent styling for shell scripts.